dubeyAditya/covid-help-v2/README.md

-# Investa
+# Exam Machine

-Investa is a Investment analysis tool for identifying profit loss and tracks sell and Purchase.
+Smart Exam System is a next Generation  E-Exam for Students, Teacher and Guardians.
+Appear for exam see results get notifications and find out the Skill which need to be Updated.
+Daboard to see progress for student.
+Notification for Events, Exams, Results, Attendence.

 ## Installation